 Impact Breaking Test

-Testing was conducted on our Impact Test Equipment, which is designed to test Martial Arts style impacts to the head.
-RedMan’s equipment and lab is in compliance with the American Society for Testing and Materials (ASTM) committee, as it was established to study safety standards for martial arts equipment manufacturing.
+- Macho Products Inc. equipment and lab is designed to meet standard F2397 from the American Society for Testing and Materials (ASTM).
+ASTM Standard F2397 was established specifically to study safety standards for martial arts equipment manufacturing.

 Results